Ryunosuke2160/simple-car-racing/README.md

-# Simple_Car_Racing
+# Simple Car Racing
-A simple terminal based racing game.
+A simple terminal based RNG racing game.
 > [!NOTE]
 > I found a similar video online and thought it was fun, so I decided to create my own version using C++.